ARCCA/intro-to-machine-learning-applications/_episodes/02-testing-our-environment.md

 ~~~
 {: .language-python}

-And we can access the estimated value for the model key parameters (which paramters
+And we can access the estimated value for the model key parameters (which parameters
 are available also depends on the selected model).
 ~~~
 print(f"model's intercept: {model.intercept_[0]}")